-Make moving house easy with our 15-point detailed house moving checklist, with experts helping you every step of the way.
+Make moving house easy with our 16-point detailed house moving checklist, with experts helping you every step of the way.
 Download to your phone or print it out, put it on the fridge, and check it off!

 Moving house can be one of the most expensive and stressful times of your life.
-With added pressure from the coronavirus (COVID-19) pandemic, amongst juggling other factors like sales falling through, your dream house is snapped up by someone else, and finding buyers for your own property are sometimes out of your control, what you can control is making your move go well.
+With added pressure from the coronavirus (COVID-19) pandemic, amongst juggling other factors like sales falling through, your dream house being snapped up by someone else, and finding buyers for your own property are sometimes out of your control: what you can control is making your move go well.

 So, to help you remember everything you need, we have put together the ultimate moving house checklist with expert help from cleaners, wellbeing counsellors, to locksmiths and removers and our very own expert agents to make sure you don’t miss a thing and complete your house move in the safest way possible.

 It’s essential that everyone knows how to stay alert, contain the virus and save lives.

 During this period, the process of finding and moving into a new home will be different and those involved in the process will have to adapt practices and procedures.
 Ensuring that the risk of spreading the coronavirus is reduced as far as possible.
 For example, if someone becomes ill with coronavirus during the moving process or has to self-isolate.